DanilHarding/DanilHarding.github.io/README.md

 # This is my Final Project for KKCF.
+# Type in danilharding.github.io/home.html to view the Home Page!